Ricky Wellard

-Ricky Ben Wellard (born 9 May 1988) is an English semi-professional footballer who plays as a midfielder for Isthmian League club Bedfont Sports.
+Ricky Ben Wellard (born 9 May 1988) is an English former professional footballer who is the U16 Head Coach at AFC Bournemouth.

 Career

 Ashford Town (Middlesex)

 Wellard was born in Hammersmith, London.
 He came through the ranks of the Ashford Town (Middlesex) and made his debut for the Tangerines against Stourport Swifts on 8 January 2005, as a late sub for Anthony Eggington.
 He went on to make 190 first team appearances for Ashford Town including scoring the winning goal in the 2009 Surrey Senior Cup final.
 During his time at the club Wellard was also groundsman at Short Lane.
 In the summer of 2008, AFC Wimbledon had a transfer bid rejected which was described as 'derisory' by the Ashford board.
 However, the Dons second bid the following summer was more successful for an undisclosed fee plus add-ons.
 At the time of the transfer, Wellard was one of only three players to have ever commanded a transfer fee at Ashford, with the others being Dannie Bulman and Richard Butler.